goblincore/goodtimes-client/README.md

 //screenshots of create event button and pages

-After selecting the options for the event, Goodtimes auto-generates a form the user can send to friends.
+After selecting the options for the event, Goodtimes auto-generates a form users can send to friends.

 //screenshot of form